top of page

 My priorities are:

-1. Foster a culture of respect, fact-based decision making, and openness in Town, while rebuilding and supporting our Town administration.
+1. Fostering a culture of respect, fact-based decision making, and openness in Town, while rebuilding and supporting our Town administration.

 2. Securing our finances to ensure the continued viability and success of our Town.